Record Browser is a general tool used by almost all modules in EPESI. It manages all kinds of record sets, from contacts to tasks to projects.

 Here you can find two very useful tools that will help you navigate through your records.
 Filters reduce the amount of displayed records by selecting only these fulfilling chosen criteria and search tool does that by selecting only the records that contain chosen words, phrases, etc.

-- a) "Show filters" button.
+a) "Show filters" button.
 Click this button to get the filtering options.
-Click here to learn more about filters and using them.
+(More about filters further down this page.)

-- c) Simple search.
+c) Simple search.
 Write the word or phrase that you are looking for and click "Search" button.
-Click here to learn more about search options.

-- d) Advanced search.
+d) Advanced search.
 This tool allows you more complex search, when you want, for example, a certain word in a specific field or a few different word fragments in a few different fields.
-Click here to learn more.
+(More about searches further down this page.)

 The "Add new" button to the left serves as the easy way of adding new records.
 Clicking it will open a filling form.

 The "ABC" button is a tool of a basic alphabetic filter.
 Clicking it will display a list:

 Choose one of the options from this list, for example "C", to display only the records starting with selected letter.
 The "123" option displays all records starting with numbers and "All" removes the fiter and displays all records.

 Tools and options gathered in this section will help you manage your records.